Milk allergies in babies

 • Eczema.

-You should consult your health visitor or doctor if your baby is affected in two separate areas of the body – for example, the stomach (vomiting) and skin (hives), and if they have more than one of the symptoms listed above3
+You should consult your health visitor or doctor if you find that your baby is affected in two separate areas of the body – for example, the stomach (vomiting) and skin (hives), and if they have more than one of the symptoms listed above1.

-Unfortunately, there’s no single diagnostic test for a cows’ milk allergy.
-Usually, diagnosis involves a combination of tests and a series of elimination and reintroduction diets in order to get to the bottom of things.
+Unfortunately, there’s no single diagnostic test for a cows’ milk allergy in adults, babies or young children.
+Usually, diagnosis involves having a combination of tests and a series of elimination and reintroduction diets in order to get to the bottom of things.

-These tests usually happen once your baby has been referred to a specialist by your doctor.
+These tests usually happen once your baby has been referred to a specialist, who may be a dietician, by your doctor.
 Remember that it's very important to seek advice from your doctor if you suspect that your baby has an allergy so that they can be properly diagnosed and treated.

 Milk allergy or milk intolerance?

 Babies can either be allergic or intolerant to milk.
 Because some of the symptoms are similar, it can be difficult to diagnose.
-Not to mention confusing!
+What’s more, the names of these conditions are often used interchangeably, and not always correctly - it can be very confusing!

-A milk allergy involves an immune reaction to one or more of the proteins present in milk, whereas an intolerance does not involve the immune system.
+A milk allergy involves an immune reaction to one or more of the proteins present in milk, with symptoms affecting the gut, circulation, skin and respiratory systems4.

-An intolerance is caused by an inability to deal with certain substances in milk, such as lactose.
+A milk intolerance in babies is caused by an inability to deal with certain substances it contains, such as lactose.
 Lactose intolerance occurs when you don't produce any or enough of the enzyme lactase, which breaks down lactose.
-Undigested lactose causes uncomfortable symptoms like diarrhoea, bloating and wind.
+Undigested lactose causes uncomfortable symptoms like diarrhoea, bloating and wind4.

-Watch our video to understand the difference between allergy and intolerance, and how to recognise their symptoms.
+Watch our video to understand the difference between a milk allergy and milk intolerance in babies, and how to recognise the symptoms.

 Are milk allergies common in babies?